-At Loreto High School we aim to provide good quality, impartial advice and guidance, thereby ensuring all our students have the best possible foundation on which to base their future choices and pathways.
+At Loreto High School we aim to provide good quality, impartial careers education, information , advice and guidance.
+We provide distinct opportunities based around the Gatsby Benchmarks to offer comprehensive and wide ranging opportunities for our students to develop their awareness about future careers and options thereby ensuring all our students have the best possible foundation on which to base their future plans.

-Advice is provided via our in-house Careers Co-ordinator Ms McLeod and our visiting Careers Advisor Ms Walker.
-The careers interview room is located on the second floor.
+Advice is provided via our in-house Careers Advisor Grainne Morrison.
+The careers interview room office is located on the second floor next to Mr Chillingworth’s office.

 Students can make an appointment to see the careers advisor and parents are also invited to attend the interview.
-We also offer targeted support for any students who require extra help, advice and guidance.
-Careers information is also advertised on the CEIAG display boards on the main corridor.
+We also offer targeted support for any students who require extra help, advice and guidance, including home visits.
+Careers information is also advertised on the CEIAG display boards and in assemblies and formation time.

 Year 7 and Year 8

-Students are encouraged to identify their qualities, skills and interests and explore future careers.
+Students are encouraged to identify their qualities, skills and interests and explore future careers In PSHCE. lessons.
 They are supported as they undertake their own personal research in areas that maybe of interest to them.
 In Year 8 students select their GCSE option choices.
 We encourage students to look forward to their future life in work, offering support and advice on subject choices through our Options Evening and Y8 Careers Fair.

-One Deep Learning day is dedicated to the Lionheart Challenge, a high energy and high impact Business Challenge.
+Students continue to be encouraged to identify their qualities, skills and interests and explore future careers.
+In PSHCE. lessons.
+Students also have the opportunity to engage in the Lionheart Challenge, a high energy and high impact Business Challenge.
 Our students are given a prime opportunity to learn Key Technical Business Disciplines (in Marketing, Finance, HR, Product Design etc) whilst, in tandem, gaining valuable and vital Core Enterprising and Transferrable Skills including the ability to overcome problems, team working and commitment to the task amongst many others.
+They also have the opportunity to take part in sessions run by ‘Barclays Lifeskills’.

-Our ‘Careers and Life Skills’ week aims to help students prepare for the challenges of life after Loreto.
-We have excellent relationships with our local colleges and training providers and they deliver a number of informative talks and interactive sessions that seek to support our students in the decision making process.
-College Taster Days in July give each student the opportunity to experience college life for the day as well as sample a range of post 16 courses.
-Students also receive help and advice with CV writing, college applications and personal statements.
+All Year 10 students attend the Skills North West Event which is held each year and provides opportunities to engage with over 100 employers.
+Our ‘Careers and Life Skills’, held each July aims to help students prepare for the challenges of life after Loreto.
+We have excellent relationships with local colleges, employers and training providers and they deliver a number of informative talks and interactive sessions that seek to support our students in the decision making processes around their futures.
+Students are off timetable for a whole week.
+Enterprise events form part of this Y10 week and are run in conjunction with Manchester United Foundation ‘Meet the Business’ initiative.
+College Taster Days give each student the opportunity to experience college life for the day as well as sample a range of post 16 courses.
+Students also receive help and advice with CV writing, college applications and personal statements, employment opportunities and apprenticeships.
 The week culminates in a practice interview day that helps prepare students for the demands of interviews for college, apprenticeships and employment.
+Over 60 employers attended the Careers Fair week in July 2018 creating an inspiring backdrop to the end of Year 10 and valuable preparation for what lies ahead in Year 11.

+All Year 11 students benefit from a scheduled one to one interview with our Careers Advisor in Year 11.
 Regular lunchtime sessions are held offering support and guidance on the college application process and applying for an Apprenticeship in Year 11.
 These sessions are often supported by local sixth form colleges and training providers.
 Students interested in Apprenticeships are supported by group sessions to register with the National Apprenticeship Service, ensure CVs are up to date and students fully understand the application process.
 A carousel of visiting colleges are all planned and delivered to raise students’ awareness and aspirations.
+Year 11 Students continue to receive support after they have left Loreto High school during the summer and thereafter if needed.

 The following links offer support to students, parents and carers through the bewildering array of options and choices that they will face during their time at Loreto High School and beyond.